 The best way to get your class discovered on Skillshare is to share it with your own community - your friends, family, colleagues, and social media followers.

 Animator Mike Martin emailed his friends and family and asked them to support him and his new class.
-He created a free enrollment link for them in the "Promote" section of his class creator to make joining his class even easier.
+He created a free access link for them in the "Promote" section of his class creator to make joining his class even easier.

 2. Share a class teaser on your social media channels